Carbon monitoring

 7. What co-benefits are there: revenue cost savings, public health, air quality and biodiversity?

-8. What have Shropshire Council contributed to wider activity to decarbonise Shropshire?
+8. How has Shropshire Council contributed to wider activity to decarbonise Shropshire?

 As well as reporting carbon performance, the report provides a summary of live and proposed projects necessary to tackle the “carbon gap”.
-It is crucial to adopt an evidence led approach and target the areas identified with the biggest carbon footprint.
+It is crucial to adopt an evidence-led approach and support service functions identified with the biggest carbon footprint.